R2H: Building Multimodal Navigation Helpers that Respond to Help Requests: The R2H Benchmark

 \begin{itemize} \item \textbf{CVDN} \cite{thomason2020vision} is situated in the Matterport3D simulator \cite{Matterport3D} with photo-realistic scenes.
-The dataset records the collaboration between the human task performer and the human helper to complete navigation tasks of finding target objects in different indoor environments.
-The helper uses expert knowledge to guide the task performer with natural language when questions are asked by the task performer. \item \textbf{DialFRED} \cite{gao2022dialfred} is built on Ai2-thor \cite{kolve2017ai2} simulator with synthetic views.
-Similar to the CVDN, the helper and task performer collaborate to navigate to targets; however, DialFRED dataset involves a significant amount of template based dialogs and is collected in a way that each trajectory only corresponds to one pair of inquiry and response, without any dialog history.
-Therefore it is not suitable for RdI task. \end{itemize}
+The dataset records the collaboration between the human task performer and the human helper to complete navigation tasks of finding target objects in different indoor environments. \item \textbf{DialFRED} \cite{gao2022dialfred} is built on Ai2-thor \cite{kolve2017ai2} simulator with synthetic views.
+Similar to the CVDN, the helper and task performer collaborate to navigate to targets.
+However, each trajectory only corresponds to one pair of inquiry and response, making it unsuitable for RdI tasks. \item \textbf{AVDN} \cite{fan2022aerial} is an aerial vision-and-language dataset that includes dialogs, navigation trajectories, and visual observation between the helper and task performer.
+The dataset is annotated upon a continuous state photo-realistic drone simulator where the goal of the task performer is to control the drone in the simulator with a top-down view to navigate to a certain destination. \end{itemize}

-\paragraph{Adaption Across Datasets} Given the variability of available information across different datasets and environments, the R2H benchmark is designed with a harmonizing approach, converting the environment specific information into image sequences.
-A script-based sampler are designed to generate the image sequences by leveraging expert information in each dataset.
-The sampler outputs image sequences showing the task performer's views on the shortest path to the destination in both CVDN and DialFRED datasets.
-Especially for CVDN dataset, following the data collection process in dataset, a connectivity graph for viewpoints is used to generate the shortest path and therefore the image sequence length is variable but limited to views within 5 viewpoints of the current position.
-As a result, helper agents can be evaluated in different datasets with the same task inputs, which enhanced the benchmark's versatility to further adapt to new datasets.
+\paragraph{Environment-specific Adaption} Given the variability of available information across different datasets and environments, the R2H benchmark is designed with a harmonizing approach, converting the environment-specific information into image sequences.
+Script-based samplers are designed for each environment to generate the image sequences by leveraging oracle information.
+The sampler outputs image sequences showing the task performer's views on the shortest path to the destination.
+Especially for the CVDN dataset, following the data collection process, a connectivity graph for viewpoints is used to generate the shortest path and therefore the image sequence length is variable but limited to views within 5 viewpoints of the current position.
+Examples are shown in the appendix.
+For the AVDN dataset, since the allocentric direction description, such as “turn south” could be involved, we keep the image sequence all oriented with the north at the top and indicate the drone direction with a red arrow.
+As a result, helper agents can be evaluated in different datasets with the same input format, which enhanced the benchmark's versatility to adapt further to new datasets.